 In the face of the global impact of COVID-19, we paused our guest cruise operations in mid-March 2020.
-In September 2020 we began the resumption of limited guest cruise operations as part of our phased-in return to service.
-As of February 28, 2021, none of our ships were operating with guests onboard.
-Significant events affecting travel, including COVID-19 and our pause in guest cruise operations, have had and continue to have an impact on booking patterns.
-The full extent of the impact will be determined by our gradual return to service and the length of time COVID-19 influences travel decisions.
+As of May 31, 2021, five of our ships were operating with guests onboard.
+Eight of our nine brands either have resumed or are announced to resume guest operations by November 30, 2021, as part of our phased return to service.
+Significant events affecting travel, including COVID-19 and our phased resumption of guest cruise operations, have had and continue to have an impact on booking patterns.
+The full extent of the impact will be determined by our phased return to service and the length of time COVID-19 influences travel decisions.
 We believe that the ongoing effects of COVID-19 on our operations and global bookings have had, and will continue to have, a material negative impact on our financial results and liquidity.